An-nay-marks/3DVision_2022/README.md

 ### Model checkpoints
 Checkpoints for SCRFD, YOLOv5Face and ArcFace are provided in this repository.
-Follow the instructions in DECA's [README.md](https://github.com/YadiraF/DECA/blob/master/README.md) and copy the files into [data/model_files](data/model_files).
+Follow the instructions in [README](https://github.com/YadiraF/DECA/blob/master/README.md) under Usage > Preppare Data and copy the FLAME, DECA and Albedo files into [data/model_files](data/model_files).

 ### NoW
+[optional]
-In order to run the NoW evaluation, download the data set from their [website](https://now.is.tue.mpg.de/).
-Then, following the instructions in the [README](https://github.com/soubhiksanyal/now_evaluation/blob/main/README.md) to install additional dependencies.
+In order to run the NoW evaluation, download the data set from its [website](https://now.is.tue.mpg.de/).
+Then, follow the instructions in the [README](https://github.com/soubhiksanyal/now_evaluation/blob/main/README.md) to install additional dependencies.

 ## Usage
 ### Pipeline
 The pipeline is divided into three main components: detection, classification and reconstruction.
-Each of these builds on the previous and will therefore also run all of the stages leading up to it.
-They can all be started from [main.py](main.py) or from their specific files as seen below.
+Each of these build on the previous and will therefore also run all the stages leading up to it.
+They can be started from [main.py](main.py) or from their specific files as seen below.
 ```
 python3 main.py -f {detection, classification, reconstruction} -s SOURCE [-r NAME] [--online]